The asymptotic in Waring's problem over function fields via a singular locus in the circle method: The circle method: setup and major arcs

 Finally, we remark briefly on how to handle the case $k=2, g=0$ dropped in Lemma \ref{lem-two-parts}.
 This case was essentially handled in \cite[Corollary 1.2]{Yamagishi2016}, but without an explicit power savings error term.
 We explain the same argument in our notation here.
 Since this case is easier than the other cases, we will be brief.

 \begin{lemma} Assume $s \geq 5$, $k=2$ is coprime to $p$, and $g=0$.
 For each $\delta < \frac{s-4}{2}$ we have

 \end{lemma}

-\begin{proof} We fix a degree one point $\infty$ of $C \cong \mathbb P^1$ and claim that when $k=2,g=0$ each $\alpha$ factors through a unique closed subscheme $Z$ such that $\deg Z \cup \{\infty\}= e+1$, where union of subschemes corresponds to intersection of ideals.
-This existence can be obtained from classical Dirichlet approximation \cite[Lemma 3]{R1974}, or from observing that it suffices to check that the restriction of $\alpha$ from $H^0(C, L^2)$ to $H^0(C, L^2(-\infty))$ factors through a subscheme $Z'$ of degree $\leq e$ and take $Z = Z' + [\infty]$ (where sum of subschemes corresponds to multiplication of ideals), and then following the proof of \cite[Lemma 9]{MHL}.
-The uniqueness follows from \cite[Lemma 10]{MHL} (or can also be obtained classically).
+\begin{proof} We fix a degree one point $\infty$ of $C \cong \mathbb P^1$ and claim that when $k=2$ and $g=0$, each $\alpha$ factors through a unique closed subscheme $Z$ of minimal degree such that $\deg (Z \cup \{\infty\})\leq e+1$, where union of subschemes corresponds to intersection of ideals.
+This existence can be obtained from classical Dirichlet approximation \cite[Lemma 3]{R1974}, or from observing that it suffices to check that the restriction of $\alpha$ from $H^0(C, L^2)$ to $H^0(C, L^2(-\infty))$ factors through a subscheme $Z'$ of degree $\leq e$ and take $Z = Z' + [\infty]$ (where sum of subschemes corresponds to multiplication of ideals), and then following the proof of Lemma \ref{mhl-one}.
+The uniqueness follows from the argument of Lemma \ref{mhl-two} but using the bound instead of $\deg(Z_1 \cup Z_2) \leq \deg(Z_1) + \deg(Z_2)$ (or can also be obtained classically).

 The existence and uniqueness immediately gives the following analogue of Lemma \ref{lem-two-parts}, where the minor arc term has disappeared and the other term is adjusted slightly: